ganapetya/cat_patrol_robot/phase0-status.md

 - The chassis trim only fixes forward motion.
 Strafe and rotation aren't compensated.
 They probably don't need to be (Nav2 will close the loop) but worth checking once we get there.
+- **Surface-aware patrol planning (Phase 4+).** The patrol manager could benefit from knowing which areas of the map are carpet vs smooth floor, and preferring to put in-place rotations on the carpet.
+Implementation ideas, ordered cheap-to-expensive:
+  - **Manual annotation**: hand-paint a `floor_type.yaml` (or PNG) over the SLAM map after Phase 1, encoding "carpet here, smooth there".
+  - **Slip detector**: at runtime, watch the disagreement between IMU yaw rate and wheel-derived yaw rate.
+When the chassis is commanded to rotate in place but the lidar/AMCL pose isn't actually rotating in place (i.e., the chassis has slid), tag the current location as "slippery" in a slip-cost map.
+Over many patrols the map fills in.
+  - **Behaviour selection**: when planning a patrol leg that requires a heading change, the patrol manager picks the route that lets the rotation happen on carpet, even if the carpet route is geometrically longer.